Opposite of PROTOTYPE – 35 Antonyms With Sentence Examples

 Template The prototype established a template for future designs.
 Instead of following a template, they opted for a more creative approach.

-READ: Opposite of VEER - 35 Antonyms With Sentence Examples
+READ: Opposite of FETISH - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of PROTOTYPE